 - Liberal arts courses transfer automatically as elective credit and do not require specific approval, with the exception of Computer Science and Music.
 Each course in CS or Music must be approved in advance by the respective department even if you are not seeking to use the course to fulfill a specific requirement.
 No credit will be awarded for music performance studies.

-- You must register for the normal full-time courseload for your program (as defined by Mount Holyoke).
+- You must register for the normal full-time courseload (not the minimum courseload) for your program (as defined by Mount Holyoke).
 Successful completion of the normal full-time courseload will transfer as 16 credits for a semester, or 32 credits for a year.

-- The normal full-time courseload varies significantly from one institution to another, typically ranging from two to seven courses per semester.
+- The normal full-time courseload varies significantly, typically ranging from two to seven courses per semester.
+Most US programs define the standard semester load as 15 or 16 credits; most European universities define it as 30 ECTS credits; some UK universities define it as 60 credits.
 Check with the Registrar’s Office or the McCulloch Center if you are uncertain about what constitutes a full load for your program.

 - You may not earn more than a full semester (16) or year (32) of credit while studying abroad, but you will earn less if you complete less than the standard courseload.

-- Mount Holyoke generally does not give credit for orientation sessions, even if the program requires or awards credit for them.
+- Mount Holyoke does not give credit for orientation sessions, internships, pass/fail courses, or independent study or research, even if the program awards credit for them.